 Curating great contents and sharing them with your audience is always a great thing when it comes to user acquisition.
 It will help you build trust and it will help you improve your user acquisition process.

 But it is very tiring.
-Monitoring the media and blogs is annoying because you have to read lots of trash contents.
+Monitoring the media and blogs is annoying because you have to read lots of trash content.
 This is why Vestorly is a great choice.

-This smart tool is an A.I. driven content curation solution that automatically identifies the best contents and shares it for you.
+This smart tool is an A.I. driven content curation solution that automatically identifies the best content and shares it for you.
 Basically, it does everything you would do.

-No more manual intervention and reading trash contents.
+No more manual intervention and reading trash content.